 Montenegro Hostel Team

 Though quite large, Berane is uninteresting apart from the weird blend of oriental neglect witnessed in crumbling old houses, socialist blocks, street sellers as well as utterly chaotic driving.
-The man street, Igumana Mojsija Zečevića, is a wide pedestrian promenade filled with cafes.
+The main street, Igumana Mojsija Zečevića (Prior Mojsije Zecevic), is a wide pedestrian promenade filled with cafes.
 At its upper end is a square with the seat of the local community.
 Facing it is the House of Gavro Vuković, a local chief and the first minister of foreign affairs of Montenegro, which was built in 1913 in a modest variation of current European fashion.
-To your right is the building housing the Polimski muzej with an interesting collection of archaeological, historical and ethnographic items.
+To your right is the building housing the Polimski muzej (Polim Museum) with an interesting collection of archaeological, historical, and ethnographic items.
 The most interesting is the 14th c. chain mail, old firearms, and costumes from the Lim region.
-By far the most interesting monument in Berane is the Monastery of Djudjevi stupovi ( “George’s Towers”) the seat of the orthodox bishopric.
-It is located on the western outskirt of the town: follow the sign to get off the main road to Andrijevica and then take the third street to your right.
+By far the most interesting monument in Berane is the Monastery of Djudjevi stupovi (George’s Towers) the seat of the orthodox bishopric.
+It is located on the western outskirt of the town.
+Follow the sign to get off the main road to Andrijevica and then take the third street to your right.

 The church dedicated to St George was built at the end of the 12th century by Župan Prvoslav cousin of Stefan Nemanja.
 The unusually long but nevertheless harmonious church is a result of three building stages.
 The part with a cupola is the oldest and was done by maritime builders, which were preferred by the Nemanjićs.
-The higher part with a belfry was added around 1219 when St Sava established here one of the seven bishoprics of the newly founded autonomous Serbian church.
+The higher part with a belfry was added around 1219 when St Sava established here one of the seven bishoprics of the newly founded autonomous Serbian Orthodox church.
 Originally the edifice boasted not one but two towers, the feature that earned it its name.
 On the west side, the church ends with the outer narthex from the 18th c.
 The interior is plain and comprises only a few centuries survived five annihilations of the monastery.
 Djudjevi stupovi was an important center for local Christians, especially of the Vasojevići clan.
 It was here that in 1829 abbot Mojsije Zečević led the assembly that revised and adopted collectively the traditional clan laws.
-This seat of commandments known as Vasojevićki zakon, presents a short, easily comprehensible and merciless rule of survival in those cruel and lawless times.
+This seat of commandments known as Vasojevićki zakon (Vsojevic's law), presents a short, easily comprehensible, and merciless rule of survival in those cruel and lawless times.
 Some 15km to the east of Berane is Mt Cimljevica (1,963m) under which is located the ski-center Lokve with a freshly reconstructed hotel of the same name and three ski-lifts leading to five skiing paths.

 GUSLE-THE CALL OF THE PAST

 Gusle is a Serb national instrument of ancient origin similar to fiddle but with only one string (or exceptionally in some areas, two strings) where the sound is produced by pulling the bow over the string while holding the instrument in one’s lap.
-The created sound is sharp, dramatic, almost unpleasant and-contrary to the looks-it takes a lot of skill to make it.
-But the sole sound of gusle is not important on its own as it is always accompanied by the singing of the guslar.
+The created sound is sharp, dramatic, almost unpleasant, and contrary to the looks, it takes a lot of skill to make it.
+But the sole sound of the gusle is not important on its own as it is always accompanied by the singing of the guslar.
 His chant is a kind of lament repeated over and over, highly intonated and hypnotic, more a recitation than a real song.
 This comes from the fact that with gusle one always singes epic songs, telling the deeds of heroes and heroic acts and it has been so for centuries.
 The oldest songs accompanied by gusle come from the Middle Ages and sing about Kosovo Battle and the legendary hero Kraljević Marko.
-Their glory days were during the times when they replaced both books and newspapers for the poor and illiterate peasants, singing about the lost freedom of the Serbs and encouraging men to new heroic acts.
+Their glory days were during the times when they replaced both books and newspapers for the poor and illiterate peasants, singing about the lost freedom of the Serbs and encouraging men to do new heroic acts.
 The instrument and its songs are still alive today, telling stories of current events from its own, archaic point of view.
-Guslarske večeri, the “Evening of guslars” is still a usual kind of pastime in many towns, and guslars is still highly revered and appreciated.
+Guslarske večeri, the “Evening of guslars” is still a usual kind of pastime in many towns, and guslars are still highly revered and appreciated.
 In Montenegro, it is almost impossible to imagine a home without a family-owned gusle hung on the wall, usually richly carved with interesting national symbols, mythological or historical representations.

 Montenegro Hostel Team